Arthur Browne (1756–1805): Career

-In 1785 Browne became Regius professor of Civil and Canon Laws, and afterwards published ‘A Compendious View of the Civil Law,' &c.
-(1798), and ‘A Compendious View of the Ecclesiastical Law, being the Substance of a Course of Lectures read in the University of Dublin,’ &c., 8vo, Dublin, 1799, &c.
+In 1785 Browne became Regius professor of Civil and Canon Laws at the University of Dublin, and afterwards published A Compendious View of the Civil Law (1798), and ‘A Compendious View of the Ecclesiastical Law, being the Substance of a Course of Lectures read in the University of Dublin,’ &c., 8vo, Dublin, 1799, &c.
 A second edition, ‘with great additions,’ was published as ‘A Compendious View of the Ecclesiastical Law of Ireland,' &c., 8vo, Dublin, 1803; and a ‘first American edition from the second London edition, with great additions,' was published as ‘A Compendious View of the Civil Law, and of the Law of the Admiralty,' &c., 2 vols.
 8vo, New York, 1840.
 In addition to his chair of law, Browne thrice held the Regius Professorship of Greek at Dublin (from 1792 to 1795, from 1797 to 1799, and from 1801 to 1805).
 He was both a popular and a conscientious lecturer.

 Browne was made King's Counsel in 1795, became Prime Serjeant in 1802, and in 1803 was admitted a bencher of the Society of the Kings Inns, Dublin.
 Browne was the last to hold the office of Prime Serjeant.
 He was also made a member of the Privy Council of Ireland.
 He died on Saturday morning, 8 June 1805, in Clare Street, Dublin.
 He was twice married, and had by his first wife Marianne a daughter, and a family by his second wife Bridget, who, with five children, survived him.

 When a college corps of yeomanry was formed on the appearance of the French in Bantry Bay in December 1796, Browne was unanimously elected to the command.
 In 1787 he defended the Church of Ireland in spite of much abuse and was a conscientious supporter of the Union.
 Browne published, in imitation of Montaigne, two volumes of ‘Miscellaneous Sketches, or Hints for Essays,' 8vo, London, 1798, the first of which was inscribed ‘to his daughter, M. T. B.,’ the second ‘to the memory of Marianne,’ his first wife.
 Browne also published, as a study in fancy and philology, ‘Hussen O Dil.
 Beauty and the Heart, an Allegory; translated from the Persian Language,’ &c., 4to, Dublin, 1801, and he was also the author of ‘A Brief Review of the Question, Whether the Articles of Limerick have been violated?'
 8vo, Dublin, 1788, a defence of the legislature against the calumnies with which it had been assailed during the session preceding its publication.